 Common Career Mistakes and How to Avoid Them

 Are you doing everything possible to advance the status of your career but without success?
-Have you ever asked yourself why your friend or colleague is promoted while you are stuck in the same position?
-In reality, the majority of us commit common blunders in our careers that stagnate the pace of growth.
-Learn about these mistakes and learn how they can be avoided.
+Have you ever considered why your coworker or friend has been promoted while you’re still stuck in the same spot?
+The truth is, most of us commit common blunders when we work, which slows our development.
+Read on to learn about these mistakes and learn how to prevent them.

 Key Takeaways